born2net/Angular-kitchen-sink/Readme.md

 open browser to: http://localhost:8080/src/public/index.html alias stop='forever stopall'
 ```
-this above will create a process that restarts every 10minutes but it's transparent to you.
+this above will create a process that restarts every 30 minutes but it's transparent to you.

 Another handy command to shortcut kill chrome sessions to start a fresh one is:
 ```